skypilot-dev/quick-release/README.md

 ## How to use

-Quick Release exposes three commands:
+Quick Release exposes four commands:

 - `bump-version`: Computes the next version number for your project and writes it to `package.json`